Lee Klancher

 Lee Klancher's career encompasses more than 30 years of publishing stories.
 As an editor and publisher, he has overseen the development of some of the best-selling books in the transportation niche.
-A prolific author and photographer, Lee has contributed words and images to more than 30 books as well as dozens of national magazines.
+As an author and photographer, Lee has contributed words and images to more than 30 books as well as dozens of national magazines.

 Klancher has also taught writing and photography at the Minneapolis College of Art and Design.
 He is best known for his award-winning books and calendars covering farm tractors, including Red Tractors and Red 4WD Tractors.
 He has rented an abandoned air force base to create a book cover, and built a custom 20x40-foot studio to photograph 30 of the most valuable John Deeres in private hands.
 He and his camera have climbed the Julian Alps, explored breweries on four continents, and ridden backcountry motorcycle routes in the Bolivian Amazon, the Australian Outback, and on the island of Hokkaido, Japan.